-It's run by Patrick and Soizic Kiely - both formerly of Restaurant Patrick Guilbaud but, although that says a lot about the key standards, this is far more reminiscent of family-run restaurants in France.
+It's run by Patrick and Soizic Kiely - both formerly of Restaurant Patrick Guilbaud (among a number of other famous restaurants) but, although that says a lot about the key standards, Les Gourmandises is far more reminiscent of family-run restaurants in France.

 There's nothing flash about the quiet style of this restaurant: a small reception area is cleverly arranged to make three compact seating areas with a bar, fresh flowers and stylish cushions; the welcome is cordial without being effusive, and the team under Soizic's guidance go about their business with quiet competence.